agile-learning-institute/mongoSchemaManager/docs/CONTRIBUTING.md

 ```

 ## Run Script Locally
-NOTE: This uses the configurations in the test/resources folder, starts a mongodb container for testing
+To start a fresh mongoDB instance and run locally using the configurations in ``/test/resources`` use
 ```bash
 npm run start
 ```

 ## Test Container Locally
-This command will build the contaienr locally, and start a mongodb container, and then the msm container when the database is healthy.
-The ``test/resrouces`` folder is mounted as the configurations folder used by msm, and the log file is tailed.
+To build the container, run a fresh mongoDb instance, and run the container using ``test/resrouces`` folder
 ```bash
 npm run container
 ```